wagtail/wagtail/docs/reference/contrib/modeladmin/primer.md

 ### Wagtail's `ModelAdmin` class is 'modular'

-Unlike Django's class of the same name, wagtailadmin's `ModelAmin` acts primarily as a 'controller' class.
+Unlike Django's class of the same name, wagtailadmin's `ModelAdmin` acts primarily as a 'controller' class.
 While it does have a set of attributes and methods to enable you to configure how various components should treat your model, it has been deliberately designed to do as little work as possible by itself; it designates all of the real work to a set of separate, swappable components.

 The theory is: If you want to do something differently, or add some functionality that `modeladmin` doesn't already have, you can create new classes (or extend the ones provided by `modeladmin`) and easily configure your `ModelAdmin` class to use them instead of the defaults.